Police Sergeant William South has a reason for not wanting to be on the murder investigation.

 Book groupsI'm more than happy to meet up with book groups.
 Get in touch via the contact form.

 A great way to connect and win free books, the Reader's List gives you a chance to win something special with each bulletin.
+And there's an exclusive e-Book for all new subscribers.
+Find our more about the free e-Book, The Case Files.

-Add your name to the readers’ mailing list and you’ll get occasional news, event details, offers and more.
 Once you've submitted your email address, you'll receive a confirmation email and you're set to go.

 New from William shaw in 2016